Seer: Language Instructed Video Prediction with Latent Diffusion Models

-Despite its potential benefits, text-conditioned video prediction (TVP) is a challenging task because it requires a deep understanding of the initial frames, the natural language instruction, and the grounding between language and images, while predicting based upon all the information above.
-The traditional text-conditioned video generation task~\cite{godiva,nuwa,hong2023cogvideo,vdm,makeavideo} does not condition on initial frames and thus a model could seemingly perform well if it only generates a few prototypical videos corresponding to the input text.
-The TVP task is much more challenging as the initial frames are given and generating prototypical videos is no longer a solution.
-Besides, the existing text-conditioned video generation task usually aims to generate short horizon video clips with text specifying the general content, such as “a person is skiing”, while our aim in the TVP task is to use the text as a “task descriptor” in robotics, such as “tipping a beer can”, as shown in Figure~\ref{fig:overview}.
+Despite its potential benefits, text-to-video prediction (TVP) is a challenging task because it requires a deep understanding of the initial frames, the natural language instruction, and the grounding between language and images, while predicting based upon all the information above.
+In contrast to traditional text-to-video generation tasks \citep{godiva,nuwa,hong2023cogvideo,vdm,makeavideo}, which do not explicitly condition on initial frames, TVP requires a model to synthesize predictions based on the given initial frames and textual instructions.
+Merely generating a few prototypical videos corresponding to the input text is no longer a viable solution in TVP; the task necessitates a more detailed comprehension of temporal movement.
+Besides, the existing text-to-video generation task usually aims to generate short horizon video clips with text specifying the general content, such as “a person is skiing”, while our aim in the TVP task is to use the text as a task descriptor, such as “tipping a beer can”, as shown in Figure~\ref{fig:overview}.

 Specifically, there are mainly three problems limiting the performance of the TVP task: \textbf{1) Requirement for large-scale labeled text-video datasets and expensive computational cost:} learning to capture the correspondence between two different modalities is non-trivial and needs large amounts of supervised text-video pairs and excessive computation overhead for training. \textbf{2) Low fidelity of generated frames:} the frames generated by the models are usually blurry and cannot clearly display the background and objects specified in the reference frames. \textbf{3) Lack of fine-grained instruction for each frame in the task-level videos:} the goals specified by text instructions are usually in the task level, making it difficult to understand the progress and generate the corresponding frame in each timestep only conditioned on a global text embedding.
 To address these issues, we propose \textbf{Seer}: a TVP method capable of generating task-level videos according to the text guidance with high data and training efficiency.